Simon Phipps

 Photography | Architecture

 Simon Phipps, born in Leeds, is an artist based in London.
 He is a graduate in sculpture from the Royal College of Art and a renowned photographer of post-war modernist architecture.
-He is the author of four books: Brutal London, Finding Brutalism, Concrete Poetry: Post-War Modernist Public Art, Brutal North and Brutal Outer London.
-Finding Brutalism was a winner of the 2018 DAM Architectural Book Award and Brutal London was a finalist for the British Book and Production Awards 2017.
+He is the author of six books: Brutal London, Finding Brutalism, Concrete Poetry: Post-War Modernist Public Art, Brutal North, Brutal Outer London and now Brutal Wales.
+Finding Brutalism was a winner of the 2018 DAM Architectural Book Award, Brutal London was a finalist for the British Book and Production Awards 2017, and Brutal Outer London was shortlisted for the 2023 Architectural Book Awards.
 Phipps’s photographic archive can be seen at www.simonphipps.co.uk and for more – Twitter and Instagram @new_brutalism.

 BRUTAL OUTER LONDON